 The primary air inlet holes allow the proper amount of air to mix with the gas.
 This provides a clean burning flame.
-Keep these holes clear of dust, dirt and lint.
+Keep these holes clear of dust, dirt, lint and pet hair.
 Clean these air inlet holes prior to each heating season.
 Blocked air holes will create soot.
 We recommend that you clean the unit every three months during operation and have heater inspected yearly by a qualified service person.

-We also recommend that you keep burner tube and pilot assembly clean and free of dust and dirt.
+We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store or home center may carry compressed air in a can.
-If using compressed air in a can, please follow directions on can.
-If you don't follow directions on can, you could damage pilot assembly.
+If using compressed air in a can.
+If using compressed air in a can.
+If you don't follow directions on the can, you could damage the pilot assembly.